sandytexc/certified-kubernetes-administrator/RBAC Setup/Readme.md

 kubectl get clusterrolebinding
 ```

-## To check the permissions of the riya user across all namespaces:
+## To check the permissions of the Sandeep user across all namespaces:
 ```
 kubectl auth can-i get secret --as Sandeep -A
 ```